Best places to visit in Lucerne

 Admire the majestic architecture and one of the most fascinating concert halls in the world at Lucerne Culture and Congress Centre.
-Built in the year 1995 by architect, Jean Nouvel, the building is home to a convention center, a multifunctional hall and a globally-popular concert hall with out-of-the-world acoustics.
+Built in the year 1995 by architect, Jean Nouvel, the building is home to a convention center, a multifunctional hall and a globally-popular concert hall with out-of-the-world acoustics, a highly recommended place to visit in Lucerne.
 The 3 distinctive buildings stand together in a line and cover themselves with a magic roof.
 Do take a tour through the center to marvel at the brilliant architecture.

 Stroll around the northern side of the city's old town and bump into this wall that was constructed between 1350 and 1408.
 The wall swanks 9 stunning towers built in variant styles.
 The part that was built around 1386 is almost still intact.
 You can climb on 4 of the towers - Wacht, Zyt, Mannli and Schrimer for extraordinary views of the lake, city and enclosing landscape.
 The Zyt tower also houses the oldest clock of the city that was built in 1535; the clock chimes hourly, exactly a minute before all the other clocks of the city.
 You can admire the mechanism inside the towers and also click some photographs.

 Enclosed by 3 mesmerizing lakes, Mt.
 Rigi features a tall summit 5,898 feet above sea level and is a year-round destination served by Europe's oldest mountain railways.
-Also referred to as Queen of the Mountains, Rigi is a paradise for nature lovers who will enjoy the many walking trails and ski slopes, tackling the hiking paths all the way to the top.
+Also referred to as Queen of the Mountains, Rigi is the best place to visit in Lucerne for nature lovers who will enjoy the many walking trails and ski slopes, tackling the hiking paths all the way to the top.
 Once on top, admire the stunning views that the beautiful city has to offer and don’t forget to take photographs.